Skip to main content

 what-not-to-do-downdrafts-yale-appliance

-It's not my favorite appliance.
-It won't work when you place it behind a high-output or professional cooktop.
-The capture area for the smoke is nonexistent in a downdraft, plus you have to reverse gravity.
+It's not my favorite appliance and won't work when you place it behind a high-output or professional cooktop.

-Downdrafts have no place in new construction, just in older retrofits.
-So, why are downdrafts specified?
+Downdrafts have no place in new construction but in older retrofits.

-They allow you to not look at a bulkier hood.
 You also have the advantages of adding lighting and having a cleaner-looking space.
-But the design doesn't work if you cook.

 Read More: 11 Kitchen Renovation Mistakes to Avoid